irworkshop/accountability_datacleaning/state/wi/contribs/docs/wi_contribs_diary.md

-Using the CIFS [contribution search portal](https://cfis.wi.gov/Public/Registration.aspx?page=ReceiptList#), we can run a search for all contributions from “All Filing Periods” from the dates 2000-01-01 to 2021-10-18.
+Using the CIFS [contribution search portal](https://cfis.wi.gov/Public/Registration.aspx?page=ReceiptList#), we can run a search for all contributions from “All Filing Periods” from the dates 2000-01-01 to 2023-06-07.
 Those search results need to be manually exported as the `ReceiptsList.csv` file.
+A total of 8,385,580 entries were generated based on the query accessed on June 4, 2023.

 > To view contributions to a committee, go to the CFIS Home Page, on the
 > left hand side, and click View Receipts.
 A pop up letting you know